kphang/test-site/testsite/README.md

 Sending a request to either will yield a standardized response containing some data from the original request along with some diagnostic information.

+Viewing the terminal where the app is run will show log info relating to limiters.

 As common with FastAPI sites, OpenAPI documentation is auto-generated and can be reached at ```http://127.0.0.1:9000/docs```